 Each graduate student is assigned a graduate adviser who provides assistance in planning a program of study and in other matters.
-In addition, each PhD student selects an Interim Adviser after completion of the preliminary examinations, and a thesis committee upon advancement to candidacy.
+In addition, each PhD student selects two Interim Advisors after completion of the second year, and a Thesis Committee upon advancement to candidacy.

 The Graduate Studies Committee is composed of the graduate program chair, other faculty members and three PhD students.
 While the faculty members administer the program, the entire committee is responsible for the consideration of policy.
 A student who wishes to fulfill degree requirements in a manner other than described in this Handbook must submit a request in writing to the graduate program chair.
-Inquiries may be addressed to the graduate program coordinator, Stephanie Ivory.
+Inquiries may be addressed to the graduate program coordinator, Kaitlin Aparicio.